awsdocs/aws-organizations-docs/doc_source/orgs_getting-started_concepts.md

   + Manage invitations
   + Apply policies to entities \(roots, OUs, or accounts\) within the organization

   The master account has the responsibilities of a *payer account* and is responsible for paying all charges that are accrued by the member accounts\.
+You can't change an organization's master account\.
 + The rest of the accounts that belong to an organization are called **member accounts**\.
 An account can be a member of only one organization at a time\.

 **Invitation**  <a name="invite"></a>